wellcomecollection/docs/rfcs/051-concepts-adapters/README.md

   }
   ```
   Is this OK? **Yes, we prefer this**
-- Is the unused `id` on the documents actually necessary? **It's useful to be able to construct queries for these concepts, and the identifier proposed is scalable to various source schemas**
+- Is the non-default `_id` on the documents actually necessary? **It's useful to be able to construct queries for these concepts, and the identifier proposed is scalable to various source schemas**